luisgizirian/commerce/README.md

 Managemnt Software for running your daily business operations.
 Extensible and easy to integrate.

+[high-level-description-here]

+## Contributing
+---
+Post bug reports, feature requests, and questions in [Issues](https://github.com/luisgizirian/commerce/issues).

 > Please check the [Discussions](https://github.com/luisgizirian/commerce/discussions) area, and join us in there.
-It's a great way to participate!
+It's a great way to participate too!

+This project welcomes contributions and suggestions.
+PRs are welcome as well.
+Improving and translating documentation is encouraged.

+As you can tell, there  are many ways to participate in the project, and help on elevating its quality.

+---
-### Mongo DB manual DB initialization (until automated comes...)
+### [still-editing] Mongo DB manual DB initialization (until automated comes...)

 1. Run the App (it'll create DB + Collection in MongoDB Container).
 No results rendered.
 2. Head your browser to http://localhost:5002